-When a senior loved one is diagnosed with Alzheimer’s disease, it doesn’t only affect the person receiving the news.
-It very much affects the lives of family members, friends, and especially the person who will be caring for the loved one.
-If this person is your parent, life is definitely going to drastically change for that person and for you as well.
+When a senior loved one is diagnosed with Alzheimer's disease, it doesn't only affect the person receiving the news.
+It affects the lives of family members, friends, and especially the person caring for the loved one.
+If this person is your parent, life will drastically change for that person and you as well.

 As a caregiver, once you educate yourself about the behaviors, side effects, challenges, and changes that will occur in your elderly parent, the burden might fall on you to tell family and friends.

 Caregivers must realize that family and friends may not necessarily be prepared for this kind of news and might not be educated about the disease.
 Lack of knowledge can lead to them staying away, not wanting to think about it, or other behaviors that can cause stress for the caregiver.

 After you process and deal with the Alzheimer's diagnosis, here are some tips for telling your family that your elderly mother or father has Alzheimer's disease.

 When to Tell Family and Friends

 When soon-to-be caregivers learn that an elderly parent has Alzheimer's, they may wonder when and how to tell family and friends.
 Some concerns about sharing the news include:

 - How will others react to the news?

 - Will they treat your elderly parent differently?